Persepolis Rising

 In the vast space between Earth and Jupiter, the inner planets and belt have formed a tentative and uncertain alliance still haunted by a history of wars and prejudices.
 On the lost colony world of Laconia, a hidden enemy has a new vision for all of humanity and the power to enforce it.

 New technologies clash with old as the history of human conflict returns to its ancient patterns of war and subjugation.
 But human nature is not the only enemy, and the forces being unleashed have their own price.
-A price that will change the shape of humanity -- and of the Rocinante …
+A price that will change the shape of humanity -- and of …

 6 editions